Alight HIPAA Business Associate Addendum

 2.1.
 Permissible Uses and Disclosures.
 Business Associate agrees to not use or disclose PHI other than as permitted or required by this BAA or as Required by Law.

 2.2.
 Safeguards.
-Business Associate agrees to use appropriate safeguards to prevent use or disclosure of PHI by Business Associate other than as provided for by this BAA.
+Business Associate agrees to use appropriate safeguards to prevent the use or disclosure of PHI other than as provided for by this BAA.
 Business Associate agrees to implement administrative, physical and technical safeguards, and policies and procedures, to reasonably and appropriately protect the confidentiality, integrity and availability of ePHI as required by the Security Rule.

 2.3.
 Mitigation.
-Business Associate agrees to mitigate, to the extent practicable, any harmful effect that is known to Business Associate resulting from a use or disclosure of PHI by Business Associate in violation of this BAA.
+Business Associate agrees to mitigate, to the extent practicable, any harmful effect that is known to Business Associate resulting from a use or disclosure of PHI by Business Associate or any of its Subcontractors in violation of this BAA.

 2.4.
 Reporting Impermissible Uses and Disclosures.
-Business Associate agrees to report to Covered Entity any use or disclosure of PHI by Business Associate not permitted or required by this BAA of which Business Associate becomes aware.
+Business Associate agrees to promptly report to Covered Entity any use or disclosure of PHI by Business Associate or any of its Subcontractors not permitted or required by this BAA of which Business Associate becomes aware.

-2.6.
-Reporting Breaches.
-Business Associate agrees to report to Covered Entity any Breach of Unsecured PHI of which it becomes aware without unreasonable delay and in no case later than 5 days after discovery of such Breach.
-Any such report shall include, to the extent possible, the identification of each Individual whose Unsecured PHI has been or is reasonably believed by Business Associate to have been, accessed, acquired, used or disclosed during such Breach.
-In addition, Business Associate agrees to provide any other available information with respect to any such Breach that is reasonably requested by Covered Entity for purposes of providing notification to affected Individuals as required under the Notification Rule, including, to the extent possible, the date of such Breach, the date of discovery of such Breach, the types of Unsecured PHI involved in such Breach and a brief description of what Business Associate is doing to investigate such Breach, to mitigate harm to affected Individuals and to protect against any such further Breaches.
+2.6.1.
+Business Associate agrees to report to Covered Entity any Breach of Unsecured PHI of which it becomes aware without unreasonable delay and in no case later than 48 hours after discovery (as defined in the HITECH Act) of such Breach.
+Any such report shall include, to the extent possible, the identification of each Individual whose Unsecured PHI has been, or is reasonably believed by Business Associate to have been, accessed, acquired, used or disclosed during such Breach.
+In addition, Business Associate agrees to provide any other available information with respect to any such Breach that is reasonably requested by Covered Entity from to time to time for purposes of investigating the Breach and providing notification to affected Individuals as required under the Notification Rule, including, to the extent possible, the date of such Breach, the date of discovery of such Breach, the types of Unsecured PHI involved in such Breach and a brief description of what Business Associate is doing to investigate such Breach, to mitigate harm to affected Individuals and to protect against any such further Breaches.

 2.7.
 Subcontractors.
-Business Associate agrees to ensure that any Subcontractor that creates, receives, maintains or transmits PHI on behalf of Business Associate agrees to the same or substantially similar restrictions and conditions that apply to Business Associate under this BAA with respect to such PHI.
+Business Associate agrees to ensure that any Subcontractor that creates, receives, maintains or transmits PHI on behalf of Business Associate agrees to the same or substantially similar restrictions, conditions and requirements that apply to Business Associate under this BAA with respect to such PHI.

 2.8.
 Governmental Audits.
 Business Associate agrees to make its internal practices, books and records, including policies and procedures, relating to the use and disclosure of PHI available to the Secretary for purposes of the Secretary determining Covered Entity’s compliance with the Privacy Rule.
 Covered Entity agrees to notify Business Associate in writing within 10 days of receiving any such request from the Secretary.